 The glittering Stone Hall is the highlight of the main villa.
 It's the three story grand room of the palace, where guests would first arrive.
 It was the center of life at Nymphenburg Palace.

 Dating from 1760, it’s one of the grandest and best preserved Rococo rooms in Bavaria.
 It boasts elaborate stucco and plaster work by François de Cuvilliés, which includes embedded musical instruments.

 The exuberant ceilings frescos are by Johann Baptist Zimmerman and inspired the name of the palace.
 He painted them on his back, Michelangelo style.
 The nymph-filled frescos induce happiness.
 They’re filled with cavorting nymphs, rainbows, flowers, and other pastoral pleasures.
 The green and blue hues are captivating.

-2. Gallery of Beauties: Ludwig and His Girls
+2. Gallery of Beauties: Ludwig and His Ladies

 One of the palace highlights is King Ludwig's fantasy hall -- the fascinating Schönheitengalerie, or the Gallery of Beauties.
 It’s decorated top to bottom with a bevy of 38 gorgeous women painted in the Beidermeier style, all the rage in the 18th century when Neo-Classicism was giving way to Romanticism.

 Ludwig was a notorious ladies' man and appreciated beauty.
 He prided himself on his ability to spot beauty anywhere, anytime.
 He didn’t care about class or social rank.
 He liked both commoners and princesses.